JKrapels/poc-openkat-node-red/README.md

 The PoC consists of two main flows: one for Boefjes, and one for Whiskers.
 The Info and Dashboard flows are supporting.

 ### Boefjes flow
 The Boefjes flow contains two groups for the OpenKAT input and output, "BoefjeTasks IN from OpenKAT" and "Raw data OUT to Bytes" respectively.
+Every Boefje has its own group, with a Link in and Link out.
 BoefjeTasks are currently received on port 1995 as HTTP, and output to Bytes is send using an HTTP POST to port 1997.
 More details on the flows and creating your own Boefjes can be found in the Flow documentation. (double click on the flow in Node-RED)

 BoefjeTasks are currently HTTP posts with the following JSON object as the body of the request:
 ```JavaScript